How Many AP Classes Should You Take in High School?

 Even if you choose not to take the AP test, an AP class still provides a great opportunity for a more rigorous academic setting.
 You’ll engage with more difficult concepts, and read and write more.
 Conversely, you can also take an AP test without having taken the class.
 If you’ve been studying piano since you were a kid, you might consider taking the AP music theory test even if you have taken the official class.
 This is an excellent way to receive college credit for knowledge you already possess.

-For more information on the AP program, check out its College Board website.
+For more information on the AP program, check out the College Board website.

 Why should you take AP classes?